 INSTRUCTIONS

-• Transfer the dough to a large mixing bowl (or the bowl of your stand mixer) and let the preparation cool down.
+• Cool down the dough – Transfer the dough to a large mixing bowl (or the bowl of a stand mixer) to cool down while you prepare the cheese.

-• Add the cheese cubes and stir until they are evenly combined.
+• Add the cheese cubes – Stir the cheese cubes into the dough until evenly distributed.

 NOTES

-1. Weighing the ingredients – As with all baking recipes, I recommend using a digital kitchen scale.
-It is much more precise than cups (a gram is a gram, but volumes can vary), and the success of making this recipe relies on the weight of the ingredients being accurate.
+1. Weigh your ingredients – Like all baking recipes, precision matters!
+A digital kitchen scale is far more accurate than measuring cups—a gram is always a gram, but volume can vary.
+The success of this recipe relies on exact measurements.

 Course Appetizer